I earned a Master of Education degree and a Doctor of Education degree in Counselling Psychology at OISE, University of Toronto.

 I am also a “Canadian Certified Counsellor” registered with the Canadian Counselling and Psychotherapy Association (CCPA).

 As a regular feature of my practice, I seek individual clinical consultation from another relational psychotherapist.
-I am also part of a peer consultation group of psychotherapists working in private practice.
+I am also part of a consultative network of psychotherapists working in private practice.